Join for Just $16 a Year

 Financial Security analyzes and develops policies related to the economy and its impact on financial security, particularly security in retirement.
 Key research topics include Social Security, pensions, individual saving and management of retirement assets, financial security for low income older Americans, tax policy and workplace flexibility, training and age discrimination.
 The team also focuses on marketplace practices and regulatory developments that affect financial services and consumer protection for older Americans.

-The Independent Living/Long-Term Care Team focuses on expanding consumer access and choice to an array of affordable long-term care options, with an emphasis on improving home and community-based services, supporting family caregivers, and making communities more livable.
+The Independent Living/Long-Term Services and Supports focuses on expanding consumer access and choice to an array of affordable long-term care options, with an emphasis on improving home and community-based services, supporting family caregivers, and making communities more livable.

 The Strategic Initiatives group directs PPI outreach efforts and works with external partners and foundations on a range of projects designed to improve care and services available to older Americans.
 Learn more.